eduardoagarcia/shef/README.md

 1. Evaluate the condition before each iteration
 2. If the condition is true, execute the operations and repeat
-3. If the condition is false, exit the loop
+3. If the condition is false, immediately exit the loop
 4. An `.iteration` variable is automatically set to track the current iteration (starting from 1)
-5. A safety limit prevents infinite loops (maximum 1000 iterations)

 #### Common Uses